ankn14/craigslist-slack/README.md

 You need to use your own Slack API key (OAuth) and Slack destination (from the channel you created)

 #### Running the code
-1. You can just copy and paste the code from main.py in a Python file in your project directory.
-2. Alternatively, you can clone the repository to Codenvy or your computer.
-But only do this if you know how to do it or want to get your hands dirty with git.
-3. After you do the above, your project directory should look like this:
+1. At this point, your project directory should look like this:
 ```
 the_project_directory
 ├── credentials.json        # Your Slack API access key and Slack channel destination.
 ├── main.py                 # Work on this.
 Make it better, cooler, and more useful.
+├── LICENSE                 # Just a license
+├── README.md               # Just a README
 ```

 #### Afterword
 This is meant for educational purposes only.
 Our primary goal is to make more people become better at problem solving by designing their own computer programs.
-The workshop focuses on that problem solving and design process rather than learning about
+The workshop focuses on that problem solving and design process rather than learning about Python syntax/code.
-Python syntax/code.

-Thanks. - AK